Logflare/logflare/docs/docs.logflare.com/docs/self-hosting/index.md

 ### Rolling Encryption Keys

-In order to roll encryption keys and migrate existing encrypted data, use the `LOGFLARE_DB_ENCRYPTION_KEY_OLD` environment variable.
+In order to roll encryption keys and migrate existing encrypted data, use the `LOGFLARE_DB_ENCRYPTION_KEY_RETIRED` environment variable.

 Steps to perform the migration are:

-1. Move the old encryption key from `LOGFLARE_DB_ENCRYPTION_KEY` to `LOGFLARE_DB_ENCRYPTION_KEY_OLD`.
+1. Move the retired encryption key from `LOGFLARE_DB_ENCRYPTION_KEY` to `LOGFLARE_DB_ENCRYPTION_KEY_RETIRED`.
 2. Generate a new encryption key and set it to `LOGFLARE_DB_ENCRYPTION_KEY`.
 3. Restart or deploy the server with the new environment variables.
-4. Upon successful server startup, an `info` log will be emitted that says that an old encryption key is detected, and the migration will be initiated to transition all data encrypted with the old key to be encrypted with the new key.
+4. Upon successful server startup, an `info` log will be emitted that says that an retired encryption key is detected, and the migration will be initiated to transition all data encrypted with the retired key to be encrypted with the new key.
-5. Once the migration is complete, the old encryption key can be safely removed.
+5. Once the migration is complete, the retired encryption key can be safely removed.

 ## BigQuery Setup